Sea Love Charters

 What is provided and what do I need to bring?

-We provide all tackle (rods, reels, hooks and sinkers), bait (sardines and squid), and fishing licenses.
+We provide all tackle (rods, reels, hooks and sinkers), bait (squid), and fishing licenses.
 Just bring something to eat and drink.
 Coolers and beer are allowed.
 Please no glass bottles or liquor.
 The summer months are hot, so bring plenty to drink and sunscreen.